 There is actually a scientific reason for the taste of umami.
 When certain foods are cooked, the proteins are broken up and one of these specific amino acids, called L-glutamate, gives the umami taste.
 How?

 Your taste buds respond to the L-glutamate molecule, similar to the way your taste buds work to pick up the other four taste categories.
-Really interestingly, and a little TMI, amniotic fluid and breast milk are high in these glutamate amino acids that make up the taste of umami.
+Really interestingly, a little TMI, amniotic fluid, and breast milk are high in these glutamate amino acids that make up the taste of umami.

-This could explain the lifelong craving and importance of the taste.
+This could explain the lifelong craving and the importance of the taste.
 I find that foods categorized under the basic umami taste have a longer-lasting flavor that is more satisfying and filling as a meal.

-Similarly, for the same reason we crave the sweet taste for the energy and calories, we crave umami for the protein that is made up of amino acids that our taste buds react to.
+Similarly, for the same reason we crave the sweet taste for energy and calories, we crave umami for the protein that is made up of amino acids that our taste buds react to.

 Where Does Umami Come From?